I have so many people ask me about my hair and healthy hair growth tricks.

 On another note…

 Just have to throw this in from a hair professional’s standpoint.
-To ensure that your hair grows healthy and strong, here are my salon tips:
+To make sure you ensure strong and healthy hair growth, here are my salon tips:

 2. If you want your hair to grow, get regular trims; I mean slight TRIMS, not inches off each time.
-When your hair is broken off, the only hair to mend it 100% is to snip it off…sorry!
+The only hair method to mend broken hair is to snip it off.
+Sorry!

 3. Use a heat protectant!
 Don’t think your hair needs it?
 Wrong..it does!
 I love many of Kenra’s products.
-They make a heat protectant spray. (also obsessed with their dry shampoo…been using it for years).
+As a matter of fact, they make a heat protectant spray. (also obsessed with their dry shampoo…been using it for years).

 Make sure to use the hashtag, #TeaTuesdayWithAshley, on your next instagram tea pic!

 I find ‘Natures Garden’ Sea Kelp is doing wonders for my hair!!
 Thicker and healthier 🙂